Doublelift: Counter Logic Gaming (2012–2015)

 CLG prime would attend the 2012 MLG Fall Championship in Dallas on November 2 through 4th.
 In the first round they faced the Korean powerhouse NaJin Sword, where they were routed in two lopsided matches.
 Falling to the losers bracket, CLG Prime would sweep Curse Gaming in round one, and then pick up a close 2–1 series against another NA team Dignitas.
 They faced their sister team CLG EU in Round 3 and lost 2–1 and were eliminated from the tournament.
 CLG Prime finished in 4th with $2,500 in winnings.

 On February 27, 2013, CLG participated in the Riot Season 3 North American League Championship Series Spring Split.

-In 2014, Peng and CLG finished third and fifth, respectively in the spring and summer playoffs, and did not qualify for international events.
+In 2014, Doublelift and CLG finished third and fifth, respectively in the spring and summer playoffs, and did not qualify for international events.

-CLG and Peng were fined on January 6, 2015, after being found guilty of poaching ZionSpartan.
-CLG was fined $2,000 while Peng was fined $2,500.
+CLG and Doublelift were fined on January 6, 2015, after being found guilty of poaching ZionSpartan.
+CLG was fined $2,000 while Doublelift was fined $2,500.
 Furthermore, CLG was restricted from fielding ZionSpartan as a player or coach for the first week of the 2015 LCS Spring Split.

 For the first eight weeks of the spring split, CLG was never lower in the standings than tied for second place.
 In the end, they lost a second-place tiebreaker to Cloud9 and so ended up in third place in the regular season.
 Ultimately, CLG lost to Team Liquid in the quarterfinals and ended the split tied for fifth place with Gravity Gaming.

-Peng was benched during the Summer LCS due to an injury incurred from playing basketball.
+Doublelift was benched during the Summer LCS due to an injury incurred from playing basketball.